For your Home

 Without mosquitoes, thousands of plant species would lose their pollinators.
 Mosquitoes going extinct would affect the health and longevity of the plants that benefit from pollination, but fortunately, to a much lesser extent than those who rely on them for food.

 Though there are benefits to mosquitoes, we understand that no one wants to be bothered by them while relaxing on a beautiful summer night.
-While you can reduce the number of mosquitoes in your yard, you shouldn’t wish them away completely.
-It could be detrimental to the ecosystem if mosquitoes went extinct.
+Did you know that mosquitoes are attracted to dark clothing?
+Wearing light-colored clothing can make you less appealing to these pests.

 Our mosquito and tick control service will help to reduce the mosquito population in your yard.
 This service eliminates adult mosquitoes, controls young, developing mosquito larvae, and prevents mosquito reproduction.
 It also eliminates adult ticks and controls tick larvae and nymphs.
 Our mosquito and tick control service is a two-for-one deal and gives you bite-free summer nights.